St. Helen's Gate: Architecture

 St. Helen's Gate consists of a Baroque portal, and it is regarded as one of the most beautiful 18th-century Hospitaller gateways.
 The portal's main façade is built out of alternating plain and rusticated hardstone masonry courses, and it also contains an ornate keystone and two half-columns which support a cornice.
 A carved marble mortar stands above each column, and these gave the gate the name Porta dei Mortari.
 A central pediment is found between the mortars, and it contains two marble escutcheons separated by a carved sword.
 These originally depicted the coats of arms of the Order of St. John and of Grand Master António Manoel de Vilhena, but were defaced during the French occupation of Malta in 1798.

 The arched entrance is surmounted by a marble plaque containing the following Latin inscription, which gives an account of the construction of the Santa Margherita Lines:

 Architecturally, the gate is similar to the Main Gate of Fort Manoel, which had been designed by Mondion in 1726.
 It is one of only two gates in Malta which bear representations of life-sized artillery pieces, the other one being Porte des Bombes which was built in 1721.

 On the interior of the Baroque gate is a copy of an original painting by Mattia Preti.
 On 4 December 2000, the painting was taken down by the Restoration Unit for restoration.
 Herman Bonnici was the architect responsible for the conservation project of the gate and the rehabilitation of the vicinity.

+Restoration

+In May 2023, Culture Minister Owen Bonnici announced a €1 million project to restore the gate and the bastion wall between St John Almonier bastion and St Helen’s bastion.
+The project is being handled by the Restoration and Preservation Department and follows similar restoration works carried out in 1999.